-Hardhome sits on a sheltered bay and has natural harbour deep enough for the biggest ships afloat.
-Wood and stone are plentiful near there.
+Wood and stone are plentiful.
 The waters teem with fish, and there are colonies of seals and sea cows close at hand.
 A great cliff looms above the settlement, pocked with cave mouths.

 Hardhome was close to becoming the only true town north of the Wall.
 Before its destruction, Maester Wyllis journeyed to Hardhome aboard a Pentoshi trader and established himself as a healer and counselor under the protection of Gorm the Wolf, one of the four chieftains who controlled the settlement, so that he may write of the local customs.
 However, Gorm was murdered and Wyllis, in mortal danger, fled back to Oldtown, where he wrote Hardhome: An Account of Three Years Spent Beyond-the-Wall among Savages, Raiders, and Woods-witches.

-After that Hardhome was shunned.
-The wildlings never settled the site again, and rangers roaming north of the Wall told tales of the overgrown ruins of Hardhome being haunted by ghouls, demons, and burning ghosts with an unhealthy taste for blood.
+The free folk never again settled the site, which became overgrown by wilderness.
+Rangers roaming north of the Wall told tales of Hardhome being haunted by ghouls, demons, and burning ghosts with an unhealthy taste for blood.

 A Dance with Dragons

-Mother Mole leads thousands of free folk or wildlings to Hardhome after Mance Rayder's force trying to get south of the Wall is defeated by Stannis Baratheon and the Night's Watch in the Battle of Castle Black.
-Mother Mole preaches to the free folk that they will find salvation where they once found damnation and she had a vision of ships coming to Hardhome to sail them south.
+After Mance Rayder's force trying to get south of the Wall is defeated by Stannis Baratheon and the Night's Watch in the battle beneath the Wall, Mother Mole leads thousands of free folk to Hardhome.
+Mother Mole preaches to the free folk that they will find salvation where they once found damnation, and she claims to have had a vision of ships coming to Hardhome to sail them south.

-In Braavos, Arya Stark tells the Kindly Man that she knows why the Sealord seized the Goodheart and that the slaves on the ship are wildlings from Hardhome.
+In Braavos, Arya Stark tells the kindly man that she knows why the Sealord of Braavos seized the Goodheart and that the slaves on the ship are wildlings from Hardhome.
 She tells him that it is an old ruined place, accursed.
 Arya remembers Old Nan's tales of Hardhome.